Best Places To Eat In Yokohama Japan

 Kua’Aina is a Hawaiian restaurant that serves up burgers, sandwiches, and salads.
 The burgers are made with 100% grass-fed beef and served on a homemade bun.
 They also offer vegetarian and gluten-free options.
 The restaurant has a laid-back, beachy atmosphere that will transport you to Hawaii.

-TRENDING: Best Places To Eat In Tokyo Station
+TRENDING: Best Food Tours In Tokyo Japan

 🍣 Street Food